- Ministerial Referrals

-Mr. Carman has held a series of high level, high profile public service positions with transformative mandates.
-From acting as Deputy Minister of the Ministry of Community and Social Services to his position as Secretary of the Cabinet and Clerk of the Executive Council of the Management Board of Cabinet, Mr. Carman has consistently enhanced accountability and raised standards within the Ontario government.
+Mr. Carman has held a series of high-level, high-profile public service positions with transformative mandates, including Deputy Minister of the Ministry of Community and Social Services, Secretary of Cabinet and Clerk of the Executive Council and Secretary of the Management Board of Cabinet.
+Mr. Carman has consistently enhanced accountability and raised standards within the Ontario government.
 Following retirement from the public service, he has remained active within the public service realm, co-chairing the Quebec/Ontario Rapid Train Task Force, among other assignments.
 Mr. Carman has also held senior private sector positions with Weston Foods and a national governmental relations firm, and is past Chair of both the Board of a Toronto area hospital and of an engineering firm.
-Now president of Namrac & Associates Ltd., a specialty public policy consultancy firm, he is a forester by training and holds a B.Sc.F. from the University of Toronto where he graduated as a gold medalist.
-Mr. Carman is a member of the Order of Canada (1995), an honoree of the Public Policy Forum and a recipient of the Vanier Medal from the Institute of Public Administration of Canada.
+He is now president of Namrac & Associates Ltd., a specialty public policy consultancy firm.
+Mr. Carman is a forester by training and holds a B.Sc.F. from the University of Toronto, where he graduated as a gold medalist.
+Mr. Carman is a member of the Order of Canada (1995), an honoree of the Public Policy Forum and a recipient of the Vanier Medal from The Institute of Public Administration of Canada.